GWM Cannon Alpha vs MG U9

 Buy the GWM Cannon Alpha if: You or prefer GWM's approach to design and ownership experience.

-Buy the MG U9 if: You prioritise performance, want lower running costs, value a longer warranty, or prefer MG's approach to design and ownership experience.
+Buy the MG U9 if: You prioritise performance, want lower running costs, or prefer MG's approach to design and ownership experience.

 The Verdict

-The MG U9 takes 3 of 3 key spec categories.
+The MG U9 takes 2 of 2 key spec categories.
 The MG U9 will save you roughly $285 a year in fuel.
-The MG U9 adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions